U.S. says following new bird flu closely, preparing vaccine

 CDC spokesman Tom Skinner said the agency is monitoring the situation closely and working with its domestic and international partners.

-The CDC has begun reviewing genetic sequence information on the strain and started the process of making a "seed" virus, a genetically modified version of the virus that could be used by manufacturers to make a vaccine.
-Because the agency is using artificial or synthetic DNA for this step, Skinner said the seed virus may be available within the next few weeks.
+Skinner said the CDC has begun reviewing genetic sequence information on the strain and started the lengthy process of making a "seed" virus, a genetically modified version of the virus that could be used by manufacturers to make a vaccine.

-Then, several weeks of testing the seed virus in ferrets would be required to determine if it can be used to make a vaccine.
-If the answer is yes, then ramping up production would take several months.
-All told, said Skinner, production of a vaccine against the new strain - should one be needed - would not be underway for five to six months.

-Before full-scale production of a vaccine begins, however, there are several questions that must be addressed, especially whether the virus is being transmitted from person to person.
+There are several questions that still must be addressed before making a decision to mass produce any vaccine, including understanding the extent to which the virus is being transmitted from person to person.

 "Right now there is no evidence to suggest that is the case," Skinner said in a telephone interview.